AnukoolPurohit/sentimentAnalyser/README.md

-# Sentiment Analyser fro IMDB reviews dataset
+# Sentiment Analyser for IMDB reviews dataset
 Work in progress